 Unless you were living under a rock as 2017 came to an end (and maybe you would have preferred it), you likely caught wind of the radical tax reforms proposed by the new administration.

 When the tax law changes were first proposed, it raised some major concerns for student loan borrowers, and rightfully so.
-The originally proposed bill sought to eliminate 1) the ability for students to deduct up to $2,500 from the interest on their student loans, 2) tax-free waivers for graduate students that could have raised their tax bill by 400%, 3) the Lifetime Learning Credit, 4) and the Public Student Loan Forgiveness Program (PSLF).
+The originally proposed bill sought to eliminate 1) the ability for students to deduct student loan interest, up to $2,500, from their taxable income, 2) tax-free waivers for graduate students that could have raised their tax bill by 400%, 3) the Lifetime Learning Credit, 4) and the Public Student Loan Forgiveness Program (PSLF).

 Thankfully, some fairly radical cuts to the issue of student loans were put on the shelf and education lawmakers will seek to PROSPER in Act II of our thrilling saga.